YinJC/uk-tex-faq/FAQ-marginmanual.md

----
-layout: page
-title: How to set up page layout ''by hand''
+# How to set up page layout ''by hand''
----

 So you're eager to do it yourself, notwithstanding the cautions outlined in ''[changing margins](./FAQ-changemargin.html)''.